 - Yield to bicycle riders when required.

 - Treat bikes like cars.

 - Look out for bicycle riders when making turns.

 - Avoid driving distracted.

 If a driver makes a mistake and causes a collision, the bicyclist may be able to pursue a claim for damages.
-It is important to contact an attorney to have a thorough review of your case.
+It is important to contact a licensed personal injury attorney in Richmond to have a thorough review of your case.